What would you say to someone if they said you had an accent?

 For some people, absorbing the local accent comes easier than others, especially for children, who pick up variance in language very easily and learn through mimicry.

-But as you get older, especially if you have spent your whole life speaking with one accent, change can be hard and requires a lot of commitment and practice.
+But as you get older, especially if you’ve spent your whole life speaking with one accent, change can be hard and requires a lot of commitment and practice.

 Learning a new language is often most effective when you can travel to the country and surround yourself with native speakers.